User Guide

 @,#,-,!,_) are not allowed.

-- Each tag name must be unique within its type — you cannot create two Role tags with the same name, but a Role tag and a General tag can share the same name.
+- Tag names must be unique within their type — you cannot create two Role tags with the same name.

 Email validation